Convert Markdown to HTML using Jinja2 templates

 • dst_file: Destination file name.
 If unspecified, use the source file name with .html extension.

 • exclude_files / exlcude_dirs: List of glob patterns of source files / directories to ignore when recursing through directories.
-(Values are appended to existing values; to clear the list use !!reset as the first entry.)
+(To append to existing values use +exclude_files / +exclude_dirs.)

 • read_frontmatter: If false, then skip reading front matter in all files.